-Activist groups, including the Britain-based Syrian Observatory for Human Rights, say government jets hit the crowded market in the town of Atareb, located in Aleppo province, early Thursday.
+Activist groups, including the Britain based Syrian Observatory of Human Rights, say government jets hit the crowded market in the town of Atareb, located in Aleppo province, early Thursday.

-Meanwhile in Damascus, the United Nations was allowed to resume food distribution inside the besieged Yarmouk camp after being blocked for 15 days.
+Meanwhile in Damascus, the United Nations was allowed to resume food distribution inside the besieged Yarmuk camp, after being blocked for 15 days.

 On Wednesday, U.N.
 Secretary-General Ban Ki-moon said the U.N.
 Security Council needed to take action to address what he calls "flagrant violations" of international law in Syria.

-He said the warring sides must also lift their sieges on populated areas, calling it "shameful" that people are forced to live under those conditions.
+He says the warring sides must also lift their sieges on populated areas, calling it "shameful" that people are forced to live under those conditions.

 The Security Council also heard an update Wednesday from the international special coordinator overseeing the removal and destruction of Syria's chemical weapons.
 Sigrid Kaag said 88 percent of Syria's declared chemicals have been removed or destroyed.